 The good news?
 Teaching your pup a reliable “come” command can be pretty easy, as long as you work on it from the comfort and quiet of your own home before trying it in big, public places, notes Haussmann.
 Keep reading to learn how to get your pup to come to you every time you call him.

 When teaching your pup to come, make it enticing!
 “Your dog must think that coming on cue is the best thing he could do in any given situation,” says Haussmann.
-Give your pup a big smile and say “come!” as enthusiastically as you can—a higher tone will get him excited.
+Give your pup a big smile and say “come!” as enthusiastically as you can, a higher tone will get him excited.
 Just make sure to stick with the same verbal cue every time, says Haussmann, to avoid any confusion about the command.

-2. Give your dog a bone
+2. Give your dog a treat when they come to you

 Pair the verbal cue “come” with a hand signal.
 A popular one is to extend one arm at hip level, then bend your elbow to move your hand up to your shoulder.
 Or, you could try raising a hand high overhead.
 Adding a hand signal will help your pup see you from a distance once you graduate to bigger, more open spaces.
 “Young and social dogs may also respond well to their owner squatting when they call for them,” says Haussmann.